 - 1. Copy the XPS project directory (lab 1 folder) of the previous lab and rename the copy to "lab2".
 This will be the working project directory for this lab. - 2.
-Start XPS by selecting Courseware->Xilinx 6.2i->Xilinx Embedded Development Kit 6.2->Xilinx Platform Studio from the Windows desktop. - 3.
-Select the File menu, select Open Project, browse to the system.xmp file of lab2.
+Start XPS by selecting Courseware->Xilinx 6.3i->Xilinx Embedded Development Kit 6.3->Xilinx Platform Studio from the Windows desktop. - 3.
+From the initial startup screen, select Open a Recent Project and click OK.
+Browse to the system.xmp file of in the lab2 directory.
 Click Open to open the project.
-This is the project you completed in Lab 1.
+This is the project you completed in Module 1.